qst0/bitburner/README.md

 ## Hack/Dev Log + Thoughts about Bitburner as I play it:

 ### Oct 31st

+It's 0120h and I've finished the goal, I no longer need the hard data.
+But I need to fix hack.js that just hacks up the chain now...
+Also, I think I should target lower than the higest possible target...
+Not sure what tho.

 Halloween!
 Spooky Bitburnin'

 Goals for this day: hack based on server_data, not HARD_DATA

 ### Oct 30th